Lebanon warns of ‘new war’ as Israel launches fresh deadly strikes

 Gaza war spillover

-The conflict in Lebanon marked the deadliest spillover of the Gaza war, rumbling across the border for months before escalating into a blistering Israeli offensive that wiped out Hezbollah’s top commanders, many of its fighters and much of its arsenal.
+The conflict in Lebanon has been the deadliest spillover of the Gaza war, rumbling across the border for months before escalating into a blistering Israeli offensive that killed several of Hezbollah’s top leaders and commanders, destroyed much of its arsenal and killed thousands of civilians.

-The United Nations peacekeeping force in Lebanon, known as UNIFIL, said in a written statement on Saturday that it was “alarmed” by the border violence.

-“Any further escalation of this volatile situation could have serious consequences for the region,” it said.
+Andrea Tenenti, the spokesperson for the United Nations Peacekeeping Force in Lebanon also known as UNIFIL, has told Al Jazeera the situation remains “very concerning”.

+“We have been urging the parties to use maximum restraint,” Tenenti said, adding there have been intense negotiations involving several stakeholders “to prevent any escalation of the conflict and of the tension – something that no one wants to see after 16 months of conflict in this region”.

+The UNIFIL spokesperson also stressed that the peacekeeping mission, which itself came under attack from Israeli forces during the recent war, intends to maintain its presence in southern Lebanon.

-In an interview with Al Jazeera, political analyst Sultan Barakat of Hamad Bin Khalifa University in Doha warned that “as long as the [Israeli] occupation continues … the resistance will continue”.
+In an interview with Al Jazeera, political analyst Sultan Barakat of Hamad Bin Khalifa University in Doha warned that “as long as the [Israeli] occupation continues, … the resistance will continue.”